daarnolducsd/ep5book/docs/06-week6.md

 5+3
 ```

 This line of code computes the sum of 5 and 3.
-In order to execute it, you have a few options.
+To execute it, you have a few options.
 The first way to do this is to highlight the code, then press the Run button at the top right of the Editor window.

 <div class="figure" style="text-align: center">
 <img src="images/06_run.png" alt="Run Button" width="90%" />